Ofer Nimrodi: Business career

+The Israel Land Development Co. has grown through its investments and activities in Poland, such as its 2022 investment of €1.5 million in subsidiary MLP Group, which then operated a single logistics center, on the outskirts of Warsaw.
+Presently, MLP boasts 20 parks across Poland, Austria, Germany, and Romania, with a market cap of €330 million, being publicly traded on the Polish Stock Exchange.
+The Israel Land Development Co.'s 41% ownership stake is currently valued at €140 million.

 In 1992, the family purchased the Ma'ariv newspaper, after the passing of its previous owner Robert Maxwell.
 Ofer was appointed Publisher and Editor-in-Chief.
 Nimrodi's entering the media field, and Maariv particularly, was considered outstanding since neither Nimrodi, nor any of the family members had ever been engaged in the field of journalism or any other media.
 The engagement of "tycoons" in the media world drew much criticism and hostility from the veteran "media dynasties" in Israel (Mozes of Yedioth Ahronoth and Shocken of Haaretz) and led to fierce competition.
 This competition also brought the leading publishers to purchase other media such as cable TV channels, until a law passed that banned cross-ownership in the media field.

-In June 2011, The Israel Land Development Company sold the controlling shareholding of Ma'ariv to Discount Investment Corporation, a member of the IDB Group, controlled by Nohi Dankner.
+In June 2011, The Israel Land Development Company sold the controlling shareholding of Ma'ariv to Discount Investment Corporation, a member of the IDB Group, controlled by Nochi Dankner.
 ILDC continues to hold a 27% stake in Ma'ariv.

 Nimrodi has greatly expanded ILDC's business abroad.
 The company engaged in the development of large residential real estate projects by building neighborhoods in Warsaw and Bucharest, commercial real estate through logistic parks in Poland and Romania, shopping malls in Romania, Moldova, and Morocco, and in hotels and resorts in Canada and Morocco.

 In 2010, the company entered another new field with the establishment of the Israel Land Development Company - Energy Ltd. The company purchased licenses and options for licenses for locating gas and oil in the Levant Basin of the Mediterranean (in Israel’s economic waters) and in the Adriatic Sea.
 The company began drilling in two of its leading licenses: Sara and Myra.

 Criminal convictions

-Nimrodi served an 8-month prison sentence during 1998-1999 for ordering illegal wiretapping while serving as the Editor-in-Chief of Ma'ariv.
-In 2000, he received a 25-month prison sentence for obstruction of justice, which was served concomitantly with an originally suspended 12-month sentence handed for his 1998 conviction.
-The decision not to add the 12 months to his prison-time was criticized by the State Prosecutor's office upon his release in 2002, expressing concerns that Nimrodi had recidivist tendencies.
+Nimrodi served an 8-month prison sentence during 1998-1999 for ordering illegal wiretapping while serving as the editor-in-chief of Ma'ariv.
+In 2000, he received a 25-month prison sentence for obstruction of justice, which was served concurrently with an originally suspended 12-month sentence handed for his 1998 conviction.
+The decision not to add the 12 months to his prison-time was criticized by the state prosecutor's office upon his release in 2002, expressing concerns that Nimrodi had recidivist tendencies.